VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/motherboard.md

 So, how do we get any information from the motherboard?
 Well, in case it wasn't already obvious, the motherboard isn't really one thing.
 It's more a common interconnect point and routing system than anything; however, it does have some of it's own responsibilities.
 To start small let's look at one small, but exceedingly import role of the motherboard: fan and temperature control.

-To see what your fans are doing on Linux you'll need to grab the package `lm_sensors` with yay, then you can run run `sudo sensors-decect` and mash enter until it's done.
+To see what your fans are doing on Linux you'll need to grab the package `lm_sensors` with yay, then you can run `sudo sensors-decect` and mash enter until it's done.
 After this you should be able to run `sensors` and see an output similar to this one:

 <img src="/eng/sensors.webp" alt="sensors" height="500em" style="border-radius:30px;">